Cheshire cheese is one of the oldest recorded named cheeses in the UK, and has been made for centuries in and around Nantwich because:

-We are currently working on a project to improve our Cheese Room following a grant received from Baker, Wynne and Wilson Community Pledge.
+We are were able to improve our Cheese Room following a grant received from Baker, Wynne and Wilson Community Pledge.

 There’s more about cheese making in South Cheshire here.